 After our food is gone and we settle up, we mosey on over to the arcade section.
 I should mention, while we eat, we’re watching movies on two small flat panels.
 No, they weren’t Star Wars Movies.
 There’s eleven feature length Star Wars releases to choose from.
 Showing them on a continuous loop would add to the place.
 Alas, it’s a work in progress.

 The games are really fun.
 Heidi shows off her Ms. Pac-Man skills, as she complains about the joystick.
 I don’t know what she’s complaining about, she’s taking the ghosts to school.
 As for me, I dust off the rust and try to conquer space invaders.
-There is a also a sit down Star Wars arcade game where one can fly and x-wing or do battle with a light saber.
+There is a also a sit down Star Wars arcade game where one can fly an x-wing or do battle with a light saber.
 The Cheesesteak Rebellion actually has a lot of classic arcade machines to choose from, including an all-in-one with many arcade favorites.
-So basically, if your longing for an arcade experience with that favorite game from your childhood, it’s probably here.
+So basically, if you’re longing for an arcade experience with that favorite game from your childhood, it’s probably here.

 We run out of quarters and leave the Cheesesteak Rebellion behind, but there might possibly be a sequel.